Supersonic2510/final_degree_research_project/README.md

 2. [**3D Object Detection**](3d_object_detection/README.md): This subproject implements 3D object detection using the VoxelNext architecture, trained on the ONCE dataset, and leverages the OpenPCDet framework.
 3. [**Manim Animations**](manim_animations/README.md): This subproject generates animations for the final thesis presentation using the Manim Community Edition library.
 4. [**Report Plots**](report_plots/README.md): This subproject creates manually generated plots using a combination of Python libraries, showcasing various machine learning concepts and metrics.
+5. [**Real-Time Simulation Visualizer**](real_time_simulation_visualizer/README.md): This subproject utilizes the Carla Open Simulator to test and visualize model performance in real-time using a Flask server and Websockets.

 Each subproject has its own set of dependencies and specific instructions.
 Please refer to the `README.md` files within each subproject's directory for more detailed information.